Business process management

 Common BPM implementation challenges (and how to overcome them)

 Understanding why BPM initiatives fail helps ensure yours succeeds.
-Here are the most common pitfalls and proven solutions:
+Based on hundreds of implementations we have observed, here are the most common pitfalls and proven solutions:

 Challenge 1: Resistance to change